 About Vicki Noll

-Vicki Noll is a creative writer, a blogger, and a life coach.
+Vicki Noll is a creative writer, a blogger, and writing coach specializing in helping writers get out of their own way.
 She writes about life, travel, leadership, parenting, and spirituality.
 She also is currently working on a cozy mystery and a book of essays.
 Her work has appeared in Walking Magazine, Slice of Life Literary Journal, Grit Magazine, The Polishing Stone, The Akron Beacon Journal, Foliate Oak Literary Journal, and she has had the honor of receiving the Thurber Treat Award from the Thurber House in Columbus, Ohio for a humor essay.

 She currently lives in Westerville, Ohio with her smart husband and brilliant German Shepherd puppy, Mika.